Letosim/Genetic-Learning-for-Neural-Networks/README.md

             }
         }

-        // If activation value 3 is still positive, accumulate chromosomeCount if (System.Math.Tanh(activationValue[s]) > 0)
+        // If activation value 3 is positive, accumulate chromosomeCount if (System.Math.Tanh(activationValue[s]) > 0)
         {
             for (int i = 0; i < chromosomeCount; i++)